Cheetah by artists Gillie and Marc

 The fastest land mammal in the world, the cheetah would leave most cars for dust reaching speeds of up to 128km/h and, perhaps even more impressive, can hit 95km/h in just 3 seconds!
 At these speeds’ cheetahs are not just limited to a straight line.
 They are very nimble, able to suddenly change direction.
 Once they hit their top speed, they can maintain it for only about 30 seconds.

 Cheetahs can have up to 8 cubs in a single litter.
-These babies are born blind and completely helpless with a beautiful mohawk-like hairstyle which they lose as they get older.
+These babies are born blind and completely helpless with a beautiful mohawk-like hairstyle that grows out as they get older.
 It is thought that this interesting hair makes them look like a honey badger, giving them some protection from both the badgers and other predators who avoid them.
 This is very important as cubs are at great risk of death from predation.
 For the first two months of their life, their mother must be very cautious, never going far from her cubs and moving them every 5 or 6 days.
-When this high-risk period is over, the cubs will start following their mother everywhere she goes, starting to replace their mothers’ milk with solid food.
-They spend a lot of time practising to hunt, with mum letting pray go for them to pounce.
+When this high-risk period is over, the cubs will start following their mother everywhere she goes, replacing their need for mothers’ milk with solid food.
+They spend a lot of time practising to hunt, with mum letting pray go for them to pounce on.
 They will stay, playing and learning everything they need to know before leaving at around 20 months.

-Most cheetah subspecies, of which there are five, live on the grassy plains of Africa.
-One, the Asiatic cheetah is the only surviving cheetah population in Asia and only found in central Iran.
+There are five subspecies of cheetah, most of which live on the grassy plains of Africa.
+One, the Asiatic cheetah is the only surviving cheetah population in Asia, found only in central Iran.
 With less than 50 remaining, this subspecies is listed as critically endangered.

-There are many threats to cheetahs.
-Habitat loss is one of the biggest threats.
-With more and more of their habitat being transformed in agriculture, roads, and settlements, cheetahs are finding it harder to make a territory of their own and find enough prey.
-In Africa, about 76% of their habitat is outside of protected areas and it is quickly diminishing.
-With less prey, they are forced to turn to livestock as a solution which results in an often deadly retaliation from the farmer.
-Being quite sociable and easy to train, cheetahs are also at risk of being caught and traded on the exotic pet trade.
+There are many threats to cheetahs, with habitat loss being one of their biggest.
+More and more of their homeland is being replaced by agriculture, roads, and settlements.
+These cheetahs are finding it harder to make a territory of their own and find enough prey to survive.
+In Africa, about 76% of their habitat is outside of protected areas and is quickly diminishing.
+With less prey, they are forced to turn to livestock which results in an often deadly retaliation from the farmer.
+Being sociable and easy to train, cheetahs are also at risk of being caught and traded on the exotic pet trade.
 They are also poached for their beautiful skins.

 HOW TO HELP